 With nearly 30 years of experience of renovating dozens of old historic homes, I’ve seen a lot of old wood, lead paint, and been up to my eye balls in dirt and grime.
-It's hard work, with some sleepless nights wondering if I was crazy for taking on such a project.
+It's hard work, with some sleepless nights wondering if I was crazy for taking on such a large renovation project.
 There have been plenty of days with sore muscles and a tear or two from the stress of it all.
 But it’s what I love and I always have a vision each time I see an old historic home in need of renovation.
 If this is your dream, you'll need 3 things right off the bat - a property, a vision, and strong determination!

 Here are a few pointers:

 - This is a REAL LIFE project and not an HGTV transformation.
 The 30 minute program does not show all the headaches and problems that arise and the actual time frame for completion.